djgroen/student-resources/docs/python-abm.rst

       self.location = self.location.endpoint
       self.location.numAgents += 1

-This function is a little redundant right now (it could be part of evolve()), but it allows you to later modify the code, to accomodate Persons to spend more than one time step in transit.
+This function is a little redundant right now (it could be part of evolve()), but it allows you to later modify the code, to accommodate Persons to spend more than one time step in transit.

 ======================